Classic Beef and Bean Chili – Chili Con Carne

 The beauty of chili is that it is completely customizable.
 You can add and subtract ingredients to make it just the way you like it.
 If you want more heat, different type of beans, different type of meat, more or less veggies, corn, etc. no problem!
 Go ahead, do whatever suits you and your family.

 Our version of chili includes a lot of veggies.
-Not only do they add flavor and nutrients but the added bulk means more chili to go around for less money than using all beef.
+Not only do they add flavour and nutrients but the added bulk means more chili to go around for less money than using all beef.
 To accommodate all the taste buds around our table, we go easy on the hot stuff in this recipe and serve hot sauce, chili flakes or homemade cayenne pepper on the side.

 chili on spoon